 - Cons: More specialised; less focused on pure retail e-commerce.

-How to Choose the Right Order Management System for Your Business
+How to Choose the Best Order Management Software for Your Business

-When selecting your next Order Management Software, evaluate:
+When selecting your Best Order Management Software, evaluate:

 - Integration Ecosystem: Does it sync with your marketplaces, ERP, and logistics partners?